Sheyna Ferrero, Conservatories Director

 A Fort Worth Academy of Fine Arts alumna, Crystal graduated cum laude with her BFA in Dance from Sam Houston State University.
 She began her training at Margo Dean’s School of Ballet and eventually became an apprentice for Ballet Concerto.
 During college, she apprenticed for Rednerrus Feil Dance Company and upon graduation became a member of the company and the costume mistress.
 She taught at multiple studios in Houston, The Woodlands, and Cypress, Texas.

-Jackie Millan, Instructor
+Jackie Millan, Substitute